- Provider News Center

 Visit ibx4you.com for more information about cost-sharing for Keystone HMO Proactive members.

-How often will IBC update provider benefit tiers?
+How often will Independence update provider benefit tiers?

-IBC will re-evaluate the benefit tier placements annually and will provide network providers with advance written notice of any changes to their benefit tier placement that will become effective on January 1 of the following year.
+Independence will re-evaluate the benefit tier placements annually and will provide network providers with advance written notice of any changes to their benefit tier placement that will become effective on January 1 of the following year.
 Over the course of the year, there may be some cases wherein the providers’ benefit tier is updated for the better.
-For example, a providers’ tier can be updated from Tier 2 to Tier 1 but not from Tier 1 to Tier 2.
+For example, a providers’ tier can be updated from Tier 2 to Tier 1 but not from Tier 1 to Tier 2 during the course of the year.

 How does the prescription drug benefit work for my patients enrolled in Keystone HMO Proactive?